TechnologyAdvice/technologyadvice.github.io/_posts/2015-12-29-es7-decorators-babel6.markdown

 description: Upgrading to Babel 6 does not mean dropping decorators.
 Learn to use ES7 decorators with Babel 6.
 ---

 When [Babel 6 dropped](http://babeljs.io/blog/2015/10/29/6.0.0/) on my birthday I was taken aback by all the breaking changes, disclaimers and continued push to use the `.babelrc` file [without a lot of justification](http://babeljs.io/blog/2015/10/29/6.0.0/#comment-2342300088) from the maintainers.
 Nevertheless I knew Babel 6 was the future, so I went ahead and added support to my [React Native Webpack Starter Kit](https://github.com/jhabdas/react-native-webpack-starter-kit/releases/tag/v1.13.3).
-Everything went smooth given the small scope of the app, but for some maintainers the Babel 6 upgrade also meant chucking decorators due to [an issue](https://phabricator.babeljs.io/T2645) in Babel 6.
+Everything went smooth given the small scope of the app, but for some app maintainers the Babel 6 upgrade also meant chucking decorators due to [an issue](https://phabricator.babeljs.io/T2645) in Babel 6.

 ## Add decorator support